Extra hour's sleep slashes preschoolers' obesity risk: Growing Up in NZ study

 This was significant because it showed families who faced many of the traditional barriers to health could still take action to help keep their preschool children at a healthy weight.

+"It's a double edged sword, because we want to get the message out there that sleep is really important for children wellbeing, but also need to be really careful that we're not creating stress by blaming parents if the children aren't sleeping well.

+"If we can provide families with the support so that they can support their young children to get the sleep that they need, that's going to really, clearly from this research lower that risk of some really negative consequences."

-Further research was needed to establish the exact relationship between night-time sleep and family organisation, she said.
+Marsh said further research was needed to establish the exact relationship between night-time sleep and family organisation.

-For now, Marsh said it was important to focus on how to build long-term healthy sleep routines in preschoolers in a way that was developmentally safe, culturally appropriate and protected the parent-child relationship.
+For now, it was important to focus on how to build long-term healthy sleep routines in preschoolers in a way that was developmentally safe, culturally appropriate and protected the parent-child relationship.

 It is 12 years since the study started and the 6000 children, recruited from the greater Auckland, Counties Manukau and Waikato district health board areas, have turned 10 and 11.